 Learn more about what to expect when you visit the assessment clinic.

-Students living in residence: Students in residence were asked to vacate their residences by March 22.
-If you must remain in residence, notify student housing services staff (email@example.com) that you have been asked to self isolate.
+Students living in residence: Notify student housing services staff (firstname.lastname@example.org) that you have been asked to self isolate.
 Student housing staff will arrange for food and beverages to be delivered to you.
-Stay away from others, including others in your townhouse until the self-isolation period is up.
-Check with Public Health before ending your self-isolation period.
 See our Student Housing FAQs for more information.

 The most important actions community members can take to reduce the risk of infection and prevent the spread of any respiratory illness, including COVID-19 are:

 - Practice physical distancing – avoid social gatherings and crowds.
-If you are around people outside your family, do your best to stay at least two metres away from them, and work from home if you are able.
-Gatherings of more than 10 people are currently prohibited by the Ontario government.
+If you are around people other than those outside your social circle, maintain two metres of social distance.
+Stay home when you can.

 - Follow usual best practices for hygiene, including: